-WireGuard is an open-source VPN that uses high-tech cryptography, while at the same time being easy to configure, fast, and secure.
+WireGuard is an open-source VPN that uses state of the art cryptography while at the same time being easy to configure, fast, and secure.

-This article explains what is WireGuard, how does it work, how to get it on your devices, and lists several VPN services that allow WireGuard connections.
+This article explains what WireGuard is, how it works, how to get it on your devices, and lists several VPN services that allow WireGuard connections.